 We can encourage this by asking “what stories will your child tell about how things were for them growing up?”
 Thinking about how their adult child will view their upbringing can alter their perspective on their child’s experiences at home in the present day.
 This conversation helped one mum I worked with see the importance of her children’s relationship with their grandmother.
 She recalled her own sadness at having missed out on this relationship herself.

-As humans we can be quick to answer without always taking the time to consider the bigger picture.
-As a social worker, the questions we ask can encourage others to pause to think and look at life through the eyes of others.
-In the world of social work, viewing the world in terms of the relationships people have is called systemic practice.
-It sees people as one part of a wider context, shaped by experiences over an entire lifetime.
-Responding to a person with this understanding is vitally important; it fosters empathy which is especially helpful in situations that don’t appear to merit it.
+Systemic practice is a way of viewing the world in terms of the relationships people have.
+It views people as one part of a wider context.
+The experiences of our entire lifetime shape the person we are today.
+Responding to a person with this understanding is vitally important in social work.
+It fosters empathy, which is especially helpful in situations that don’t appear to merit it.

-One particularly poignant example of the importance of this approach was a case involving the father of a five year old girl.
+One particularly sad example involves the father of a five year old girl.
 Due to his violent and criminal behaviour, we unfortunately had to take his daughter into care.
 The police told me about their experiences with the family.
 Understandably, they had a very negative opinion of the father.
 It softened, however, when I told them about his early history.

-The father was just three years old when he was found eating from bins in the street.
-Nothing was done.
-The rest of his childhood shows a trail of missed opportunities by the authorities to protect him.
-The chronic neglect he experienced distorted his understanding of what constitutes acceptable behaviour towards another human being.
-As an adult, this developed into feelings of paranoia towards others and a tolerance of violence that was terrifying for his daughter to be around.
+The father was just three years old when authorities missed the first opportunity to protect him.
+He was found eating from bins in the street.
+Nothing was done, which seems hard to believe now.
+The rest of his childhood was full of repeated missed opportunities.
+The chronic neglect he experienced distorted his thresholds for what is acceptable behaviour towards another human being.
+As an adult this developed into a paranoia of others and a tolerance of violence that was terrifying for his daughter to be around.